Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 Runtime MCP server allowlist |

-Important: tools and mcps enforce runtime access inside env blocks.
+Important: tools and mcps enforce runtime access inside box blocks.

 | Field | Enforced locally by mlld? | Notes |